Our House System

 On joining the Academy the students enter the Da Vinci area of the Academy.
-Each student is placed in one of the three main Houses; Brunel, Darwin and Franklin.
+Each student is placed in one of the four main Houses; Brunel, Darwin, Franklin and Newton.
 Tutor Groups are set up according to Year group and each Year group has a Head of Year led by the Head of Lower School.
 The Tutors play a vital role in the everyday life of the student by providing a secure and friendly base where students are fully supported and guided.
 The students remain in their Tutor Group from Year 7 until the end of Year 11.
 The Tutor provides one of the main links between the Academy and home.
 The students are in the Da Vinci part of the building for most of their learning which allows for a more effective transition to ‘big school’.
 The Head of Lower School and the Head of Year play a key role in ensuring that your child achieves their potential and that you are kept fully informed of their progress.

 Upper School (Years 9, 10, and 11)